 - information that could lead to a reasonable expectation of someone being harmed if access were granted

-Courts have confirmed that an examinee has a right to access parts of the physician’s notes made in the context of an IME that include the examinee’s personal information.
+Courts have confirmed that an examinee has a right to access parts of the physician’s IME that include the examinee’s personal information.
 However, physicians may redact their own remarks, observations, notes, and deliberations.
-In other words, a physician can limit access to information that reflects his or her own thought processes, because this is their personal information, not the personal information of the examinee.
+In other words, a physician can limit access to information that reflects their own thought processes, because this is their personal information, not the personal information of the examinee.

-Based on these statutory and common law exceptions, a physician who conducts an IME may have reasonable grounds to redact certain information contained in the IME file, such as instructions received from the third party requesting the IME, financial information (including invoices), and certain portions of personal notes.
+Based on these statutory and common-law exceptions, a physician who conducts an IME may have reasonable grounds to redact certain information contained in the IME, such as instructions received from the third party requesting the IME, and certain portions of the physician’s personal notes.

-Physicians are expected to charge only nominal fees for responding to access requests, including requests for access to IME files.
-Many privacy commissioners have held that modest flat fees are permissible for performing one or more tasks related to providing access (such as locating and retrieving records, preparing the record for copying, and photocopying the record).
+Physicians are expected to charge only nominal fees for responding to access requests, including requests for access to IMEs.
+Many privacy commissioners have held that modest flat fees are permissible for performing one or more tasks related to providing access (e.g. locating and retrieving records, preparing the record for copying, and photocopying the record).
 Physicians should not refuse access simply because an individual has not paid the fee.
-Some regulatory authorities (Colleges) and medical associations have guidelines on what constitutes a reasonable charge.
+Some regulatory authorities (Colleges) and medical associations and federations have guidelines on what constitutes a reasonable charge.
 Physicians should determine whether such guidelines apply in their jurisdiction.

 The bottom line

-- Individuals have a general right to access their personal information whether it appears in their medical record or in an independent medical examination file.
+Individuals have a general right to access their personal information whether it appears in their medical record or in an IME.
+With IMEs, there are exceptions that may limit the information a physician is required to produce.

 - McInerney v.
 MacDonald, 2 SCR 138